la2050/archive/_projects/2015/el-basurero.md

   How do you plan to use these resources to make change?
 Expand a pilot or program: '0' How do you plan to use these resources to make change?
 Mobilize for systems change: '1' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: KPCC/SCPR How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
+Implement and track policy: '1' How do you plan to use these resources to make change?
 Other: '1' How do you plan to use these resources to make change?
 Specifics: >-
     Enlist LACC or a similar organization to go door-to-door publicizing MyLA